frzambra/frzambra.github.io/pages/about.md

 From January to March 2012, I was unemployed, until that on April 2012, started to work with the National Agricultural Research Institute (INIA) in the city of Chillan.
 On the year 2013, I start my Ph.D. studies on water resources and researching about agricultural drought in Chile.

 On 2013, I met Daniela and Emilia her  lovely little daughter.
 We fall in Love and married on 2015.
-Now she is pregnant from the unborn Luca, and going to have birth on august.
+Now she is pregnant from the unborn Luca, and going to have birth on August.